BuildMetricLab

 What this tool does not do

-It does not replace a professional quote, factor regional pricing, assess structural adequacy, or confirm building code compliance.
-Those remain the responsibility of a suitably qualified designer, engineer, or your local building official.
+It does not replace a professional schedule, factor regional labor availability, account for long-lead materials, or confirm permit and inspection timing.
+Those remain the responsibility of your contractor, project manager, or local building official.

 Codes and compliance

-Permits are required for almost all structural, electrical, plumbing, and HVAC work; pulling a permit also covers your homeowner's insurance in most states.
+Permits are required for almost all structural, electrical, plumbing, and HVAC work, and inspection hold points can pause the schedule between phases.
 Owner-builder rules vary by jurisdiction.
 When in doubt, file a pre-application question with your local building department — early clarity is cheaper than a corrective inspection.

 Adjusting the defaults